itsmebhavin/nodejs-express-es6-boilerplate/README.md

   > npm run build
   > npm run start
   > npm run lint

+  --Direct babel commands
+  > npm install babel-cli -g
+  > babel ./src //This will transpile all es6 files to js

+  --Direct Gulp commands
+  > npm install gulp-cli -g
+  > gulp build //This will transpile all es6 files to js
+  > gulp  //This will start watch on .src folder
   ```

 ### Dockerizing this app is coming soon!